 Now it’s your turn to practice.
 Can you think of any examples of transformed phrasal verbs?
 Before you do, though, consider that there are some limitations on what to transform and how to transform.

 One obstacle to beware of is that not all phrasal verbs can change into a noun and/or an adjective, at least not now.
 Why?
 Verbs, nouns, and adjectives belong to a grammatical category called open class.
 They are open because new terms can be added when there is a need to encapsulate a new concept with terminology.
 Consequently, when many people have the necessity to label something that is new, a new word is coined.
-Therefore, at this present time if the phrasal verb you’d like to use as noun or an adjective is not normally used in such a way, it might be in the future.
+Therefore, at this present time if the phrasal verb you’d like to use as a noun or an adjective is not normally used in such a way, it might be in the future.

 Another problem can be seen from the above examples.
 Did you notice that at times the compound is hyphenated, and at other times it is one word, unhyphenated?
 If you did, you are probably wondering when you should hyphenate.
 Sadly, I cannot provide a formula here because it is a complex process.
 Generally, what happens is that once a popular hyphenated compound has been excepted into a large speech community of an official language for a long time, it loses its hyphen and becomes one word, but not always.
 Therefore, you must consult your dictionary.